 The accusations?
 Aiding and abetting child slavery in West Africa.

 “Plaintiffs are former child slaves who were kidnapped and forced to work on cocoa farms in the Ivory Coast for up to fourteen hours a day without pay.
 While being forced to work on the cocoa farms, plaintiffs witnessed the beating and torture of other child slaves who attempted to escape,” stated the Ninth Circuit Court of Appeals in their summary.

 “Defendants were well aware that child slave labor is a pervasive problem in the Ivory Coast.
-Nonetheless, defendants continued to provide financial support and technical farming aid, even though they knew their acts would assist farmers who were using forced child labor, and knew their assistance would facilitate child slavery.
+Nonetheless, defendants continued to provide financial support and technical farming aid, even though they knew their acts would assist Farming Simulator 22 mods farmers, who were using forced child labor, and knew their assistance would facilitate child slavery.
 Indeed, the gravamen of the complaint is that defendants depended on—and orchestrated—a slave-based supply chain.”

 Katyal, a frequent MSNBC contributor and outspoken Trump critic, used precedents from a 1789 statue preventing freed American slaves from suing corporations and the infamous “Zyklon B” argument to articulate a monstrous defense that essentially argued that there was almost nothing a major corporation could do that it should be held accountable for, including if a U.S. corporation had paid for the child-slaves to be kidnapped before being forced into labor.